Ezward/gps/index.md

     - Run quit to exit the bluetoothctl shell.
     - You should now be back at the command prompt.

+#### Send corrections from phone to RPi/Nano
-#### Send corrections from the Android NTRIP client to the RaspberryPi
+Send corrections from the Android NTRIP client to the RaspberryPi or the Jetson Nano.

 1. Now that RPi and your phone are paired, connect the NTRIP app.
     - On the RaspberryPi, if you did not configure the serial port service to start on every reboot (see step 1 above), then start it now;
         - Run `sudo sdptool add SP` at the command prompt.
 You should get “Serial Port service registered”